tmeasday/storybook-skeleton/README.md

 ## WebSocket Server

 There's a websocket server for communicating changes made to stories.
-To run it, use `yarn start-ws`.
+To run it, use `yarn start-ws-server`.

+To test the server using a small client, run `yarn start-ws-client`.
+Make sure that the server is running before running the command.

 ## Benchmarking